top of page

 The adjective 'dismayed' finds its origins in the Middle English word 'dismayen,' which appeared in the 13th century.
 This Middle English term, in turn, can be traced back to the Old French word 'esmaier' or 'desmaier,' meaning 'to trouble' or 'to dismay.'
 The Old French 'es-' serves as an intensifying prefix, while 'maier' relates to causing distress or discomfort.
 Further etymological exploration leads to the Latin 'ex-' (thoroughly) and 'magis' (more) roots, emphasizing a profound sense of distress.
 Therefore, when analyzing its etymology, 'dismayed' conveys a state of deep disappointment, distress, or concern, reflecting a sense of profound unease or disturbance that can be traced through its historical linguistic evolution.

-Quiz: Find the meaning of the adjective dismayed:
+Find the correct meaning of the adjective dismayed:

 Try Again!